The declaration types

 This can for instance be used to build a water quality model on top of a hydrology model.

-The @exclude note can be used to omit certain declarations in the extended model.
+The @exclude note can be used to omit certain declarations in the model you extend.
 For instance,

 extend("some_model.txt") @exclude(a : compartment, b : quantity)

-will omit any declaration of a compartment with identifier a and quantity with identifier b in the extended model.
+will omit any declaration of a compartment with identifier a and quantity with identifier b in the some_model.txt model.

 Since the extended model typically relies on all the entities it declares, this is mostly used if you extend two models that declare the same entites, to avoid conflict.
-It can also be used to e.g. replace what ODE solver is used.
+It can also be used to e.g. replace what ODE solver is used by the model or change other details like index set distributions of compartments.

 compartment, property, quantity